0xAX/linux-insides/Booting/linux-bootstrap-1.md

 * Understanding C code
 * Understanding assembly code (AT&T syntax)

-Anyway, if you just start to learn such tools, I will try to explain some parts during this and the following posts.
+Anyway, if you are just starting to learn such tools, I will try to explain some parts during this and the following posts.
 Alright, this is the end of the simple introduction, and now we can start to dive into the Linux kernel and low-level stuff.

-I've started to write this book in a time of Linux kernel `3.18` and many things might change from that time.
+I've started to write this book at the time of the `3.18` Linux kernel, and many things might change from that time.
 If there are changes, I will update the posts accordingly.

 The Magical Power Button, What happens next?
 --------------------------------------------------------------------------------

 Although this is a series of posts about the Linux kernel, we will not be starting directly from the kernel code - at least not, in this paragraph.
 As soon as you press the magical power button on your laptop or desktop computer, it starts working.
 The motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply) device.
 After receiving the signal, the power supply provides the proper amount of electricity to the computer.
 Once the motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it tries to start the CPU.
 The CPU resets all leftover data in its registers and sets up predefined values for each of them.

-[80386](https://en.wikipedia.org/wiki/Intel_80386) CPU and later CPUs define the following predefined data in CPU registers after the computer resets:
+The [80386](https://en.wikipedia.org/wiki/Intel_80386) CPU and later define the following predefined data in CPU registers after the computer resets:

 ```
 IP          0xfff0